 - 1 box Jiffy cornbread mix

-- Pour into an 8x8 or 9x9 dish and bake for 45-50 minutes or until the center is set and a knife inserted in the middle comes out nearly clean.
+Pour into a greased 9x9 dish and bake for 45-50 minutes or until the center is set and a knife inserted in the middle comes out nearly clean.

 Nutrition Disclaimer: All information presented on this site is intended for informational purposes only.
 I am not a certified nutritionist and any nutritional information shared on bunsinmyoven.com should only be used as a general guideline.